NCAS-CMS/cf-python/docs/source/introduction.rst

 **Visualisation**
 -----------------

-Powerful and flexible visualisations of field constructs are available with the `cf-plot` package that is installed separately to `cf` (see http://ajheaps.github.io/cf-plot for details).
+Powerful, flexible, and user-friendly visualisations of field constructs are available with the `cf-plot` package that is installed separately to `cf` (see http://ajheaps.github.io/cf-plot for details).